 What do you like to do in summer most of the time while visiting?
 In Switzerland, many locals love to do hiking, biking, and visiting places with kids and family.
 If you are interested in doing the aforementioned activities, then you can visit Einsiedeln in the summer.

-Here are more things to do around Einsiedeln during summer:
+Here are more things to do around Einsiedeln during the summer:

 - There is a short forest thematic trail (3.5 kilometers long) near the monastery.
 You can find more information on this Einsiedeln-Ybrig-Zurichsee region site.